The art and science of using plant essential oils in treatment is known as aromatherapy.

 I still learn something new every day and will stop my practice when I cease to be engaged with what I do upon this level.

 I am always happy to recommend and assist others on their journey to better health and these old friends are a fabulously enjoyable way to achieve this.
-Please ask for more information.
+Please ask for more information or book your online aromatherapy consultation today.